leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While the lower-level problem is a classification problem, the upper-level problem is a
 reweighting problem.
-Specifically,
+Specifically, `Meta-Weight-Net (MWN)
-`Meta-Weight-Net (MWN) <https://arxiv.org/abs/1902.07379>`_ proposes to reweight each
+<https://arxiv.org/abs/1902.07379>`_ proposes to reweight each data sample using an MLP
-data sample with one hidden layer MLP that takes a loss value as an input and outputs an
+with a single hidden layer, which takes a loss value as an input and outputs an
 importance weight.

 **Module, Optimizer, Data Loader**